Orion

 • Uranus (Taurus) is a well-positioned evening planet.

-• Neptune is in Pisces below the circlet.
-By February, it will be positioned low in the western sky at nightfall.
-There is a lunar occultation on January 5 and a conjunction with Venus on February 3.
+• Neptune is in Pisces below the circlet near Saturn By February, it will be positioned low in the western sky making it difficult to observe.

-• Pluto is too close to the sun to observe while in Sagittarius.
+• Pluto is too close to the sun to observe while in Capricornus.

 • Ref: In-The-Sky.org & The Sky Live